Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

-Both types of resource cost in Eq.~\eqref{tworesources} are plotted in Figure~\ref{figure:mmtcost} for a range of $\frac{\omega_1}{\omega}$ chosen for illustrative purpose.
-The gap between the two emphasises the importance of deciding the optimisation priority between complexity and energy, a task closely related to practical constraints.
+The gap between the two costs emphasises the importance of deciding the optimisation priority between complexity and energy, a task closely related to practical constraints.
 Finally, recall Eq.~\eqref{optimalpoint} and its preceding arguments.
-Due to the additional cost each round, the sweet spot now becomes a turning point of the total resource cost as a function of the implementation error.
-This behaviour --- reminiscent of the qualitative behaviour displayed by the solid curve in Figure~\ref{figure:resource}(c) --- further justifies the spot as a feasible candidate for complexity-energy co-optimisation.
+Due to the additional cost each round, the sweet spot now becomes a turning point of the total \DT{energy} cost as a function of the implementation error.
+This characteristic --- reminiscent of the qualitative behaviour displayed by the solid curve in Figure~\ref{figure:resource}(c) --- further justifies the spot as a feasible candidate for complexity-energy co-optimisation.
 Interestingly, such an optimal working point is uniquely identified regardless of which minimisation is chosen for the number of steps, as the gap between $R_{N_C}$ and $R_{N_R}$ only begins to open up at larger error values.